ukates/final-project/README.md

 * provide feedback to classmates on their proposal
 * create a rough design of your final project

+### :bangbang: Deliverables for Week 1
-To achieve this, turn in the following:
+ To achieve your week 1 goals, turn in the following:

+- [ ] Fork this project.
+  * You'll then be able to check off the items on this list, but only on your own fork.

-- [ ] Create and ** Issue ** with your project proposal.
+- [ ] Create an **Issue** with your project proposal.
-  * On the final project repository, create an ** Issue ** titled: `yourusername's Final Project Proposal`.
+  * On the final project repository, create an **Issue** titled: `yourusername's Final Project Proposal`.
-  * The ** Issue ** will automatically populate with some fields for you to fill in.
+  * The **Issue** will automatically populate with some fields for you to fill in.
 Answer the questions that autopopulate.
   * Feel free to write add comments about what you'd like some feedback from classmates or the professor on.

 - [ ] Provide feedback to ** Issues ** opened by your classmates.
 Some useful feedback would be: